 Step One – Obtain Relevant Details of the Other Driver/s

-First and foremost, it is important to ensure you obtain the relevant details of any and all drivers and vehicles involved.
+First and foremost, it is important to ensure you obtain the relevant details of any drivers and vehicles involved.
 This includes:

 - Contact details of all drivers (including name, address, phone number, licence number and CTP insurer details);